graphology/graphology/docs/design-choices.md

 The user should not expect the `Graph` to retain insertion order.
 It might be a side effect of the used implementation to retain an order but it is not guaranteed by the specification.

+However, if no node/edge was added or dropped from the graph, the order should remain stable from one iteration to the next.

 ```js
 const graph = new Graph();
 graph.addNode('First Node');